dscho/pagefind-xkcd-demo/content/comics/2015-3-25-squirrel-plan.md

   [Halfway to the Sun ...]
 Heyyyy ... what if this BALLOON is full of acorns?!
 img: https://imgs.xkcd.com/comics/squirrel_plan.png
 ---
-((A squirrel ASTRONAUT is suspended in some kind of harness beneath a child's helium balloon.
-Two other squirrels serve as its GROUND TEAM.))
+[There are three squirrels.
+One is suspended from a balloon.
+The other two are sitting on the ground, looking up at it.]

-Ground team: Once you've chewed a hole in the sun, shoot the balloon to fall back to earth, then pull the parachute ripcord to land.
+Squirrel to the right: Once you've chewed a hole in the Sun, shoot the balloon to fall back to earth, then pull the parachute ripcord to land.

-Astronaut: Are you SURE it's full of acorns?
+Squirrel tied to balloon: Are you ***sure*** it's full of acorns?

-Ground team: Look how bright and magnificent is is!
-What ELSE could be in there?
+Squirrel to the right: Look how bright and magnificent it is!
+What *else* could be in there?